paulosomaini/xtreg2way/README.md

      * This folder currently contains a single test, under tests/testthat/test_xtreg2way.R
 * vignettes/
      * This folder contains a single vignette, which is an RMarkdown file containing example code.

+## References

+Arellano, M. (1987), Computing Robust Standard Errors for Within-Groups Estimators, Oxford Bulletin of Economics and Statistics, 49, issue 4, p.
+431–434.

+Somaini, Paulo and A., Wolak Frank, (2016), An Algorithm to Estimate the Two-Way Fixed Effects Model, Journal of Econometric Methods, 5, issue 1, p.
+143-152.